KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Objectives🔗
 Objective are goals that player must complete.
 At first, they must be started for a player with the objective event.
 When the player completes the objective, all defined events are run.
 For example, you could reward the player by giving them an item.

 You define them in the objectives section as shown above.
 At the end of the instruction text you can add conditions and events for the objective.
 Conditions will limit when the objective can be completed (e.g. killing zombies only at given location), and events will fire when the objective is completed (e.g. giving a reward, or setting a tag which will enable collecting a reward from an NPC).
 You define these like that: conditions:con1,con2 events:event1,event2 at the end of instruction text.
 Separate them by commas and never use spaces!
-You can also use the singular forms of these arguments: condition: and event:.

 If you want to start an objective right after it was completed you can add the persistent argument at the end of its instruction string.
 For example, you could create a custom respawn system with a die objective.
 When the player dies, they will be teleported to the spawnpoint and the die objective will be started again.
 The persistent argument prevents the objective from being completed, although it will run all its events.
 To cancel such an objective you need to use objective delete event.